The perfect Church for imperfect people

 Bogota, Colombia

-Rev. DCN.
+Rev. Prb.
 Bro.
 Juan F. A. de la Cuesta, HMSJA

 Chancellor and Secretary to the Patriarch